tmpfs/linkdown/lib/linkdown.md

 * `md`: Markdown list, multiple trees delimited by a newline.
 * `html`: List for HTML pages, multiple trees use new lists.
 * `jade`: List for the jade template language, multiple trees use new lists.

+Links are created by default (with the exception of the `tty` list style) using a relative path from the root of the web server, you maybe disable automatic linking with `--link=none` or force to use absolute URLs with `--link=absolute`.

+By default meta description text is printed when available but may by disabled with `--no-description`.

 ## Redirects